-Hummingbirds zipping around your garden are fun to watch.
-These quick-flying creatures will gladly call your garden their home (at least until it’s time to migrate) if you have these things at your disposal:
+Hummingbirds zipping around your garden and flower beds are fun to watch.
+These quick-flying creatures will gladly call your garden their home (at least until it’s the next time to migrate) if you have these things at their disposal:

-Hummingbirds are nectarivores so the simplest way to attract them is to have their favorite flowers growing in your garden.
-They love warm-colored orange and red flowers.
-They also prefer tube-shaped flowers which makes it easier for their long beak to drink nectar from.
+Hummingbirds are nectarivores, so the simplest way to attract them is to have their favorite flowers growing in your garden.
+They love warm-colored orange flowers, red flowers, and yellow flowers.

-Some of the best flowers for any species of hummingbirds include:
+Some of the best hummingbird flowers and hummingbird plants for any species of hummingbirds include: